Powercoders-Switzerland/2021-1-web-dev/03-react/Readme.md

 ### <em class="type">Step 1</em> Add the React boilerplate

-- Copy the content of `03-react/examples/05-random-quote` example to a folder `03-react/05-unsplash-search` in your exercises repository.
+- Copy the content of `03-react/examples/05-random-quote` example to a folder `03-react/05-images-search` in your exercises repository.
 - Then, run `npm install`.
 - To compile your TypeScript code, use the `npm run build` (to compile once) or `npm run build:watch` (to automatically recompile on every change).

 ## State immutability

+### Updating

 ## <em class="type">Exercise 6</em> Numbers sum